stephendumbor/stephendumbor/README.md

 ---

 ## 🧠 About Me
 I am an aspiring **IT Support Specialist** with a background in **graphics and communication design**.
 I bring creativity, problem-solving, and a user-focused mindset to every task.
-Currently transitioning into IT support, I’m passionate about systems management, troubleshooting, and helping users make technology work better for them.
+Currently transitioning into IT support, I’m passionate about systems management, troubleshooting, and helping users make technology work better and secure for them.

 ---